deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 ### How do I check the disk volume in a flavor?

+Perform a disk volume check in flavor.

+In the example, the `openstack flavor show` command will take the name `flavor` as an argument and output information about flavorwave.

+The `-c disk` parameter will specify information about the disk.

 ```shell
 # openstack flavor show m1.medium-50g -c disk
 +-------+-------+